What you need to know about the Disability Support Pension

 • You can apply for the Disability Support Pension through Centrelink

-It is a complicated process to claim the DSP, and advocacy groups for people with disability believe it does not support people in the way that it should, but for those who can access it, the DSP can be a source of stable income support.
+Claiming the Disability Support Pension can be complicated and advocacy groups for people with disability believe it does not support people in the way that it should, but for those who can access it, the DSP can be a source of stable income support.

 Here is a list of five things you need to know about the DSP: